 If you are noticing a rough, flaky rash on your scalp, or certain areas of the face especially in the eyebrows, between the eyebrows, along the creases on the side of the nose, or on and around the ears, then odds are good that you have seborrheic dermatitis.
+It shares similarities with dandruff but presents as a more pronounced rash accompanied by redness and persistent itching.
 The best dermatologists know that this condition can affect both men and women, although, it is more common in men.
+Seborrheic dermatitis can occur in both adults and children, with infants often experiencing it as “cradle cap.”
 Seb derm can be present year-round, however, it is generally worse during the transitional seasons such as the spring and fall.

 The classic appearance of seborrheic dermatitis involves red scaling patches in areas of the body that have higher numbers of oil glands.
 This has to do with the underlying cause of the condition.
 Seb derm occurs when there is an overgrowth in a natural yeast organism on the skin.
 This is especially common in areas of high oil production.
 Our bodies develop a sensitivity allergic-like reaction to this yeast, resulting in a rash.
 Because testosterone increases our oil production, men tend to have this condition more often.